Rabcor/mpv-extended-osc/README.md

 This is an OSC extension for MPV, along with a few useful scripts.

-It also adds a configurable history management script that auto-opens the last file or auto opens the history list when opening mpv without a file selected.

 Only tested on Linux and my edit of thumbfast also probably only works on Linux.

 https://github.com/user-attachments/assets/ca3c7b0a-6f8a-44a5-b825-6ef04198fdb5